- Due to the COVID-19 pandemic, the GRE will be waived for the Fall 2021 admission cycle.

 Application Requirements for MS and PhD Students

 Applicants must meet the requirements of the Graduate College and the requirements of the bioengineering department.
+Please note that GRE scores are not required.
 In general, applicants should be prepared with:

 - Admissions application completed online